 The documentary movie named “The Greatest Show on Earth” (by Michael Pfleghar and Hans Gottschalk) tells the story of the 1974 Giro d’Italia.

-1975: Passo dello Stelvio (2,758 m / 9,049 ft),Francisco Galdós (ESP)
+1975: Passo dello Stelvio (2,758 m / 9,049 ft),Francisco Galdós (Spain)

 While climbing the Stelvio, Galdós attacked many times, but every time Bertoglio was able to match him.
 He needed only to stay on Galdós’ wheel.
 Near the summit, Bertoglio attacked once, this time Galdós chased him down and catch him.
 The duo crossed the line together – Galdós as the stage and Cima Coppi prize winner, Bertoglio as the overall winner.

-1976: Torri del Vajolet (2,400 m / 7,874 ft), Andrés Gandarias (ESP)
+1976: Torri del Vajolet (2,400 m / 7,874 ft), Andrés Gandarias (Spain)

-1977: Valparola Pass (2,200 m /7,218 ft), Faustino Fernández Ovies (ESP)
+1977: Valparola Pass (2,200 m /7,218 ft), Faustino Fernández Ovies (Spain)

 The 1977 Giro d’Italia was the 60th edition of the race.
 Stage 18, a 223 km course from Cortina d’Ampezzo to Pinzolo had five major ascents: Valparola, Gardena, Sella, Costalunga, Mendola, Campo Carlo Magno.
 Faustino Fernández Ovies, the Spanish rider of KAS team was first atop Valparola, but Gaetano Baronchelli (SCIC) won the stage.
 Michel Pollentier, the Belgian rider of Flandria team won the 60th edition.
 At 49 min 54 sec Ovies was 31st.

-1978: Passo Valles (2,033 m / 6,670 ft), Gianbattista Baronchelli (ITA)
+1978: Passo Valles (2,033 m / 6,670 ft), Gianbattista Baronchelli (Italy)

-There was four mountain passes included in 220 km stage 15 between Treviso and Canazei: Consiglio, Rolle, Valles and San Pellegrino.
+There were four mountain passes included in 220 km stage 15 between Treviso and Canazei: Consiglio, Rolle, Valles, and San Pellegrino.
 It was a snowy day in the Dolomites.
-Gianbattista Baronchelli, the Italian rider of SCIC team attacked on Valles with Francesco Moser (Sanson) and the eventual GC winner Johan de Muynck (Bianchi) on his wheel.
+Gianbattista Baronchelli, the Italian rider of the SCIC team attacked on Valles with Francesco Moser (Sanson) and the eventual GC winner Johan de Muynck (Bianchi) on his wheel.
 Then Alfio Vandi (Magniflex) caught the leading group.

 After the stage, the judges also gave Moser a few seconds of penalty, because the tifosi had pushed him up the hills.